 Adjacent qualifying breweries:-

-The Cambridge beer festival is aiming to showcase all the breweries within the branch area, plus as many of the adjacent qualifying breweries as possible.
-All LocAle producers will be identifiable with by additional signs on the stillage.
+Our summer festival aims to showcase all the breweries within the branch area, plus as many of the adjacent qualifying breweries as possible.
+All LocAle producers are identifiable with by additional signs on the stillage.
 However, for the remainder of the year, please look for the LocAle symbol in the Good Beer Guide and on the WhatPub website.